 Do You Dare Eat a Peach?

-Last year, you could visit sick people in the hospital.
 I brought a ripe peach to a friend recovering from heart surgery.
 That peach stood out like a iridescent beacon in the dull room full of grey machinery, transparent plastic tubing and the monochromatic hospital lunch tray.
 I’ll never forget the smile when he took the first bite.

 In Israel, the peach tree in our small backyard was packed with peaches.
 You could see the branches straining and bending against the weight of the fruit.
 I made pies, jams and ice cream and there were more to spare.

-The first thing you do is spread them out on a surface.
+When you get them home, the first thing you do is spread them out on a surface.
 It can take 1-3 days until they are ripe.
 Check each one daily and when the skin ‘gives’ against a gentle prod, it is time for the refrigerator.

-Every day life – masks, gloves, plexiglass, fluorescent light, air conditioning, television, cars – distances us from the earth.
+Every day life – masks, plexiglass, fluorescent light, air conditioning, television, cars – distances us from the earth.
 Savoring a peach pulls us back in and grounds us.
 Go ahead, dare to eat a peach!